 The 7th Circuit was, however, concerned that the district court had used a motion to dismiss to end the case.
 Defendants argued that the incorporation-by-reference doctrine permitted them to submit the videos to support their motion without turning the motion into one for summary judgment.
 Although the appellate court stated it made “good sense” to apply that incorporation doctrine beyond documents to videos or television programs, no other appellate court had reached that issue.
 Under those circumstances, the appellate court felt no need to enlarge “the role” of a 12(b)(6) motion when the court could just as easily “treat” the motion to dismiss as one for summary judgment.

-The appellate court found no disadvantage because it was “confident” that the district court would have “refused to grant” the types of discovery that plaintiff now claimed it would have sought below.
-The 7th Circuit signaled the district courts they “need not, and indeed ought not, allow discovery when it is clear that the case turns on facts already in evidence.”
-The circuit court, mindful that “the expense of discovery” “looms over this suit,” added that plaintiff’s belated “broad discovery request, surely entailing expensive e-discovery of emails or other internal communications, gives Brownmark the appearance of a ‘copyright troll.’”
+The appellate court found no disadvantage because it was “confident” the district court would have “refused to grant” the types of discovery plaintiff now claimed it would have sought below.
+The 7th Circuit signaled the district courts “need not, and indeed ought not, allow discovery when it is clear that the case turns on facts already in evidence.”
+The circuit court, mindful “the expense of discovery” “looms over this suit,” added plaintiff’s belated “broad discovery request, surely entailing expensive e-discovery of emails or other internal communications, gives Brownmark the appearance of a ‘copyright troll.’”

 A Clear Case of Fair Use